Uvita is everything you imagine when you think of Costa Rica.

 In the comments section of the rental car reservation, you can also specify that you need the car delivered to you at your hotel in Uvita.
 Adobe will deliver it to you free of charge if you are within 12 miles of their location.

-Visit the whale’s tale: The whale’s tale at Marino Ballena National Park is probably the most famous thing to do in Uvita.
-Basically, it is a point that you can walk out to during low tide which resembles a whales tale.
-It’s pretty cool to see, especially if you have a drone and can get a nice overhead shot.
-It costs $6 to enter and although you can easily skip paying by entering from further down the beach, we think you should still pay anyway.
-The money goes towards maintaining the beach and trails.
+Visit the whale’s tail: The whale’s tail at Marino Ballena National Park is probably the most famous thing to do in Uvita.
+Basically, it is a point that you can walk out to during low tide which resembles a whales tail.
+It costs $6 to enter at the ranger station.
+We have a full guide to visiting here.

-Walk on the beach: The beaches on either side of the whale’s tale are called Playa Uvita and Playa Hermosa.
-I loved that they were so expansive and you could walk the whole length of both beaches easily.
+Walk on the beach: The beaches on either side of the whale’s tail are called Playa Uvita and Playa Hermosa.
 You could easily spend a day here walking the beaches and relaxing in the sand.

 Check out nearby Dominical: The nearby town of Dominical is only about twenty minutes away from Uvita.
 We have a complete guide to Dominical here if you’d like to know more about visiting the area.

-Check out nearby beaches: There are plenty of nice beaches within a short drive of Uvita.
+Check out nearby beaches: There are plenty of beautiful beaches within a short drive of Uvita.
 One of our favorites is Playa Ventanas.
-This is a great family friendly beach just south of Uvita.
-The coolest thing about the beach is that there is a cave you can walk in into the water.
+This is a great family-friendly beach just south of Uvita.
+The coolest thing about the beach is that there is a cave you can walk into the water.

-Casa Nativos: This spot is really new and nice.
-For under $50 a night you can stay in a double room with a private bathroom.
-This spot is in the jungle near the Uvita waterfall.
+Casa Nativos- This spot is really new and nice.
+It is located in the jungle near the Uvita waterfall.
 There is a shared kitchen on site for guests to use.

-Osa de Rio: Osa de Rio is perfect for those of you that want a more jungle-ish experience.
+Osa de Rio- Osa de Rio is perfect for those of you that want a more jungle-ish experience.
 From here you can easily walk to the Uvita waterfall.
-For less than $50 a night you can stay in a budget double room.
 There is also a kitchen that guests can use on the property.

 Soda Ranchito Dona Maria: If you’re looking for top-notch Costa Rican food, head here!
 You will be so full when you leave and the prices are very reasonable.